Don Davis | |

 In October 2023, Davis voted to provide Israel with support following theHamas-led attack on Israel.[31][32]
 He was among the House Democrats who voted tocensure RepresentativeRashida Tlaib for her comments about theGaza war.[33]
 In March 2024, Davis, RepresentativeAugust Pfluger, and a news reporter wrote an opinion piece in theWashington Examiner, which criticized the push by many members of Congress to condition U.S. aid to Israel.[34]

-In 2024, Davis invited 109-year-old Cassie Smith fromBattleboro, North Carolina, to attend theState of the Union address.[28]
-That same year, he was the sole Democratic co-sponsor of a Republican-led bill by RepresentativesGreg Murphy andBrett Guthrie that would limitMedicare's ability to negotiate drug prices.[29]
-As a member of the Armed Services Committee, Davis also helped secure a provision in the2025 National Defense Authorization Act that prevented the loss of 520 jobs atSeymour Johnson Air Force Base, avoided the retirement of the base'sF-15E aircraft, and included pay raises for service members.[30]
+In 2024, Davis invited 109-year-old Cassie Smith fromBattleboro, North Carolina, to attend theState of the Union address.[35]
+The following month, he was the sole Democratic co-sponsor of a Republican-led bill by representativesGreg Murphy andBrett Guthrie that would limitMedicare's ability to negotiate drug prices.[36]
+At the end of the year, he voted for the2025 National Defense Authorization Act, which authorized $895 billion in military spending and included provisions that prevented the elimination of 520 jobs atSeymour Johnson Air Force Base and delayed retirement of itsF-15E aircraft.[37]

 Davis'scommittee assignments for the119th Congress include:[40]